 The Ketogenic Diet, Insulin & Weight Loss

 Have you tried the ketogenic diet yet?
 It’s been the latest trend in the last few years.
 But more importantly, it’s helped a lot of our patients (in the 40+ years category) to lose stubborn weight, reduce or remove medications, and feel great again!
-We decided to dive into the research to help solidify the benefits of the ketogenic diet, why it makes sense, and is it sustainable long-term.
+We decided to dive into the research to help solidify the benefits of the ketogenic diet, why it makes sense and is sustainable long-term.

 Who does the ketogenic diet benefit?

 The ketogenic diet can benefit anyone who is:

 - On multiple medications and their doctor has said they need to lose weight

 - Has other health issues such as hypertension, elevated cholesterol, poor mental focus, low energy, etc.

 About 90 % of people with diabetes have type 2 diabetes.
 The good news is you can prevent, postpone, and reverse type 2 diabetes with healthy dietary changes.
 An important truth here is that type 2 diabetes is a modifiable disease.
 If you start early and change your habits, you can change the disease.
 About 14% of Canadians have type 2 diabetes.
 However, another 25-35% have insulin resistance1, metabolic syndrome or “pre-diabetes,” and they don’t even know it.
 Canadians are not that far behind the United States where over 50% of Americans now have diabetes.